99003539/Calculator/Requirments/readme.md

 The hp-34 was the Hewlett-Packard’s first pocket calculator and the world’s first scientific pocket calculator.
 A calculator with Trigonometric & Exponential functions.
-It was introduced in 1972
+It was first introduced in 1972

 The SR-50 was Texas instruments first the scientific pocket calculator with Trigonometric & Logarithmic functions.
 It was introduced in 1974.